Medusas71/Cat-Memory-Game/README.md

 completing that level
 * As a player, when replaying the level, I would like all the cards to be shuffled
 * As a player, I would like to click a card and the card flips and displays a cat picture
-* As a player, I would like the cards that I matched to be removed from the game so I know exactly how many cards are left to play
+* As a player, I would like the cards that I matched to stay flipped so I know exactly how many cards are left to play
 * As a player, I would like to be able to click the cards as many times as required until the matching pair displays